 Derrick is making his Berkeley Rep debut.
 An award-winning actor, he was last seen on the New York stage in Whorl Inside a Loop.
-He originated roles in two Tony Award-winning musicals, Memphis and The 25th Annual Putnam County Spelling Bee (Drama Desk Award), and also originated a role in The Little Mermaid, working alongside Oscar, Grammy, Tony winning composer Alan Menken and Pulitzer prize author Doug Wright.
+He originated roles in two Tony Award-winning musicals, Memphis and The 25th Annual Putnam County Spelling Bee (Drama Desk Award), and also originated a role in The Little Mermaid, working alongside Oscar, Grammy, and Tony winning composer Alan Menken and Pulitzer prize author Doug Wright.
 He is best known for his role in the critically acclaimed Hulu sitcom Difficult People, currently in its third season, and his recurring role on Law & Order: Special Victims Unit.
-Other film credits include the remake of Annie, starring Cameron Diaz and Jamie Foxx, directed by Will Gluck; and Anesthesia, starring Glenn Close, directed by Tim Blake Nelson.
-Derrick’s concert experience includes performances with Wynton Marsalis, Michael Bublé, Wiz Khalifa, Mariah Carey, and he has written songs on former Beyoncé musical director, Divinity Roxx’s, debut album I’m Possible.
+Other film credits include Marshall, starring Chad Boseman, Annie, starring Cameron Diaz and Jamie Foxx, and Anesthesia, starring Glenn Close, directed by Tim Blake Nelson.
+Derrick’s concert experience includes performances with Wynton Marsalis, Michael Bublé, Wiz Khalifa, Mariah Carey, and he has written songs on former Beyoncé musical director Divinity Roxx’s debut album I’m Possible.

 Shawn is thrilled to be making his Berkeley Rep debut!
-He is ecstatic to take part in the world premiere production of Ain’t Too Proud—The Temptations Musical.
+He is ecstatic to take part in the world premiere production of Ain’t Too Proud—The Life and Times of The Temptations.
 Originally from St. Louis, he now resides in New York City.
 Earlier this year, he participated in the developmental production of the new original musical, Back Home Again, which had a limited run in Walnut Creek at the Lesher Center for the Arts.
 He travelled the high seas in the Broadway production of the big band jazz-age musical After Midnight.
-Regional credits include Beauty and the Beast, Grease, and The Addams Family.
+Regional credits include Beauty and the Beast, Grease, and The Addams Family at the Muny.
 Favorite roles: Rent (Benny), Parade (Newt Lee/Riley), The Little Mermaid (Sebastian), and Mary Poppins (Robertson Ay).

 Jeremy is making his Berkeley Rep debut.
 On Broadway, he appeared opposite Tyne Daly in Manhattan Theatre Club’s Tony Award-nominated production of Master Class.
 He later reprised his role for the London transfer.
 Other New York credits include On Your Toes (City Center Encores), Once Upon a Time in New Jersey (Prospect Theatre Company), Alain Boublil’s Manhattan Parisienne (59E59), and the long-running off-Broadway hit Old Jews Telling Jokes.
 Regional credits include work at the Kennedy Center, Alliance Theatre, Milwaukee Repertory Theater, Delaware Theatre Company, and Kenny Leon’s True Colors Theatre.
 Television and film credits include Blue Bloods (CBS), Shades of Blue (NBC), and Supporting Characters (Tribeca Film Festival).
 Jeremy composed the music for The Bowery Boys (Marriott Theatre), which received a Chicago Jeff Award nomination for Best New Musical.
 He is a proud Northwestern graduate.

 Taylor is excited to be making her Berkeley Rep debut.
-Her regional credits include The Wiz and Oklahoma (Oregon Shakespeare Festival) and Shakin’ the Mess Outta Misery (Spelman College).
+Her regional credits include The Wiz and Oklahoma (workshop) (Oregon Shakespeare Festival) and Shakin’ the Mess Outta Misery (Spelman College).
 Her New York credits include Becoming David (Playwrights Horizons), Find (Nuyorican Poets Cafe), and Viva Las Vegas (AMDA).
-Her TV credits include My Parents, My Sister & Me; The Game; and Girl, Get Your Mind Right.
+Her TV credits include My Parents, My Sister & Me; The Game; and Born to Dance.
 She is also trained in various styles of dance from the Atlanta Ballet and acting at the Freeman Studio.
 She is a native of Atlanta, Georgia, and now lives in New York.

 Jared Joseph* · Melvin Franklin

 Jared is a New York-based actor making his Berkeley Rep debut.
+New York/Broadway credits include Holler If Ya Hear Me, The Book of Mormon, Encores!
+Cabin in the Sky, and Radio City Christmas Spectacular.
+National tours include Dreamgirls and The Book of Mormon (Latter Day Tour).
 He was last seen in the Bay Area in American Conservatory Theater’s production of The Scottsboro Boys (Mr. Bones).
 His regional theatre credits include Hair: Retrospection (Kansas City Repertory Theatre) and The Parchman Hour (the Guthrie Theater).
-New York/Broadway credits include Holler If Ya Hear Me, The Book of Mormon, Encores!
-Cabin in the Sky, and Radio City Christmas Spectacular.
-National tour includes Dreamgirls and The Book of Mormon (Latter Day Tour).
 Film/TV: Unbreakable Kimmy Schmidt and Black Nativity.
 Jared holds a BFA from New York University.

-Jahi, an Atlanta, Georgia, native living in New York, is making his debut at Berkeley Rep. His Broadway credits include Holler If Ya Hear Me (the Palace Theater) and Baby It’s You! (the Broadhurst Theatre).
-Off-Broadway credits include The Total Bent; The Fortress of Solitude (the Public Theater), and select regional credits include Lungs, Satchmo at the Waldorf, and Bars & Measures (B Street Theatre); Indian Joe (Goodspeed Musicals); Maurice Hines’ Yo Alice (Radio City Music Hall); Debbie Allen’s Souls Possessed; Seussical The Musical (the Alliance Theatre); Passing Strange, Motherf**ker with the Hat, and Topdog/Underdog (the Studio Theatre); Gut Bucket Blues, Sty of the Blind Pig, and Two Trains Running (True Colors Theatre).
+Jahi, an Atlanta, Georgia native living in New York, is making his debut at Berkeley Rep. His Broadway credits include Holler If Ya Hear Me (the Palace Theater) and Baby It’s You! (the Broadhurst Theatre).
+Off-Broadway credits include The Total Bent and The Fortress of Solitude (the Public Theater), and select regional credits include Lungs, Satchmo at the Waldorf, and Bars & Measures (B Street Theatre); Indian Joe (the Goodspeed); Maurice Hines’ Yo Alice (Radio City Music Hall); Debbie Allen’s Souls Possessed; Seussical The Musical (the Alliance Theatre); Passing Strange, Motherf**ker with the Hat, and Topdog/Underdog (the Studio Theatre); and Gut Bucket Blues, Sty of the Blind Pig, and Two Trains Running (True Colors Theatre).
 Jahi is a proud alumni of the Freddie Hendricks Youth Ensemble of Atlanta and Tri- Cities High School for the Visual & Performing Arts.